yo3-sun/Magglow/README.md

 # "Magglow" - Magnetic Bullet Afterglow

 A Julia module to calculate GRB afterglow light curves and spectra based on Magnetic Bullet model.
-Details of the methods can be found in [Y. Kusafuka, K. Obayashi, K. Asano, & R. Yamazaki (2025)]().
+Details of the methods can be found in [Y. Kusafuka, K. Obayashi, K. Asano, & R. Yamazaki (in prep)]().
 Models are based on [Y. Kusafuka & K. Asano (2024)](https://ui.adsabs.harvard.edu/abs/2025MNRAS.536.1822K/abstract).
 <!-- This code is under active development.  -->